 Based on the farm history, clinical signs, post mortem examination including slaughterhouse exams and culture of the organism.
 Pulmonary lesions are very typical.
 Serology may be used to identify serotypes, but its interpretation can be difficult due to cross reactivity between serotypes.

-App must be differentiated from enzootic pneumonia, PRRS, influenza, and pneumonia caused by Salmonella choleraesuis.
+App must be differentiated from Actinobacillus suis infections, enzootic pneumonia, PRRS, influenza, and pneumonia caused by Salmonella choleraesuis.

-Due to the acute course of the disease, it is important to identify the clinical cases quickly and inject the affected animals.
+Due to the acute course of the disease, in new outbreaks it is important to identify the clinical cases quickly and mass inject the entire group of pigs as quick disease progression can make difficult identifying affected animals.
 The infected pigs stop eating and/or drinking, so medicating trough feed or water is not an adequate treatment method.
 App is sensitive to a wide range of antibiotics.
-The following antibiotics are effective.

-It is important to determine the time the outbreak can take place and administer strategic medication before it appears.
+It is important to determine the time the outbreak can take place and administer strategic medication and prevention plans.

 Select replacement animals from herds negative to App.